timhuisman/css-social-media-buttons/README.md

 Simply put the CSS file in your project CSS folder and link to it in your `<head>` or copy/paste the content of the `csmb.css` into your own CSS file:

 Not using all the buttons?
 You can compile your own CSS file that suits your needs with SASS.
-Open `csmb.scss` and remove/comment out the list appends (see line 183) you don't need.
+Open `csmb.scss` and remove/comment out packages (see line 42) or buttons within packages (see the files within the `/scss/packages` folder) that you don't need.
 Compile the SASS file and add the resulting CSS to your project.

 You can also turn off button styles and/or types that you won't use, to keep the size of the CSS file small.
-This can be done by changing `true` to `false` for the various options starting at line 42.
+This can be done by changing `true` to `false` for the various options starting at line 23.

 ## How to use ##